guilhemmarchand/splunk-guide-for-kafka-monitoring/docs/chapter2_metrics.rst

 * https://da-itsi-telegraf-os.readthedocs.io/en/latest/telegraf.html

-Notes: The configuration above provides out of the box OS monitoring for the hosts, which you can get use with the Operating System monitoring application for Splunk:
+Notes: The configuration above provides out of the box OS monitoring for the hosts, which get be used with the Operating System monitoring application for Splunk:

 https://splunkbase.splunk.com/app/4271/